ect123/intro-to-arcgis-pro/content/what-next.md

 - working with dot density in R

 [canlang](https://ttimbers.github.io/canlang/)
 - The goal of {canlang} is to easily share language data collected in the 2016 Canadian census.
-This data was retreived from the 2016 Canadian census data set using the {cancensus} R package
+This data was retrieved from the 2016 Canadian census data set using the {cancensus} R package

 [Language Diversity in Canada](https://www.dshkol.com/2017/language-diversity-in-canada/)